Skip to content

 Bilingualism Supports Career Readiness in Students

-With a variety of patient populations, healthcare providers require bilingual staff to ensure accurate communication and culturally competent care.
-Government agencies often require bilingual individuals to effectively serve communities and engage in international relations.
+Healthcare providers need bilingual staff to ensure accurate communication.
+In government agencies, bilingual individuals effectively serve communities and engage in international relations.

 Want a visual of these brain benefits as an easy reference?
 Download our free infographic.